lucia15/Image-Quality-Assessment/README.md

 All authors of algorithms and them articles are properly cited in "References" section of this document.

-In the **Scripts** folder are the scripts to generate the data, implementations of the correlation and concordance coefficients, routines to compute them with this data, as well as the index ranking.
+In the **Scripts** folder are the scripts to generate the data, implementations of the correlation and concordance coefficients, routines to compute them, as well as the index ranking.

 **Data** folder contains all the generated dataframes.